-Over the last five years or so, the country’s celebrities, singers, actors, models, and influencers have asserted their position on the international stage.
+Over the last five years, the country’s celebrities, singers, actors, models, and influencers have asserted their position on the international stage.

-And while the western public is mainly aware of Korean K-pop idols, there’s also a world of ‘K-Style’ influencers that make Korean fashion transcend into the mainstream fast.
+And while the western public is mainly aware of Korean K-pop idols, there’s also a world of ‘K-Style’ influencers that transcend Korean fashion into the mainstream fast.

 If you’re interested in keeping up with the latest Korean fashion news and developments, these are the top 10 Korean influencers you must follow right away:

-Born in 1988 in Busan, Park Sora was once known as an actress and the singer of the group Flying Girls.
+Born in 1988 in Busan, Park Sora was once known as an actress and singer of Flying Girls.

-However, Sora’s biggest success came in the world of fashion.
+However, Sora’s most significant success came in the world of fashion.